Matthias-Wandel/DMM-servo/README.md

 # DMM-servo
-Python code to control DMM servo controllers over serial
+Python code to control DMM servo controller over serial

+This is code designed not to be a universal API, but rather something short and simple so you can read it, understand it, modify it and extend it for your needs.

+I wrote this because there weren't any nice code examples for communicating with DMM servo controllers that I could find online.
+Put it on github so hoepfully others will be able to find it.